Sidebar navigation

 Taking a study break (Suspension)

-If you are thinking about suspending your studies, you should discuss this with your Personal Tutor, Course Leader or another member of staff as soon as possible.
+If you are thinking about taking a break from your studies, you should discuss this with your Personal Tutor, Course Leader or the MyPort Information Hub as soon as possible.
 Getting advice and support is important.
-If you are on a Student Visa you should seek advice from the International Student Advice Team.

-You may not undertake second attempt assessment or deferred first attempt assessment while suspended.
 While suspended you will not have access to any University resources such as the Library or your computer account.
-Students will however have access to their University email account, and should regularly check for updates from the University.

 Suspension information